viktorz/BenchmarkDotNet/docs/articles/guides/good-practices.md

 Never use the Debug build for benchmarking. *Never*.
 The debug version of the target method can run 10–100 times slower.
 The release mode means that you should have `<Optimize>true</Optimize>` in your csproj file or use [/optimize](https://learn.microsoft.com/dotnet/csharp/language-reference/compiler-options/) for `csc`.
-Also your never should use an attached debugger (e.g. Visual Studio or WinDbg) during the benchmarking.
-The best way is build our benchmark in the Release mode and run it from the command line.
+Also you should never use an attached debugger (e.g. Visual Studio or WinDbg) during the benchmarking.
+The best way is to build your benchmark in the Release mode and run it from the command line.

 ## Try different environments